MDU-C2/MARC-HT25/PythonToRapid/Readme.md

-here you cn explain everything you want to be added
+# here you cn explain everything you want to be added

-helloworld readme
+## Hell oworld readme